 According to psychologist Margarita Tartakovsky, the best way to overcome the toxic influence of overly critical people is to disassociate with them.
 Of course, this isn't always a possibility; these folks tend to be in positions we can't simply avoid.
 They're our bosses, parents, co-workers, family, etc.

-There are two things to remember when communicating your gripes to an overly critical observer.
-First, you're not going to change them, so don't try.
+In response to this dilemma, Tartakovsky, with help of Thorn, has outlined several strategies for dealing with these people in a recent article.
+There are two things to remember when communicating your gripes to an overly critical observer: First, you're not going to change them, so don't try.
 Second, being silent sends a tacit message that their criticisms are working, thus encouraging them to criticize you more.
 That's definitely not where you want to go.

 Read more at Psych Central.

 The idea of 'absolute time' is an illusion.
 Physics and subjective experience reveal why.

 - Since Einstein posited his theory of general relativity, we've understood that gravity has the power to warp space and time.